Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 #6.
 Promote openness among team members and with your contractors

 If you want to develop a solid risk management strategy, you need to put honest communication at the forefront.
 This applies equally to internal and external projects.

 Just think of the benefits!

 If you’re a software development company, your entry-level project managers will be encouraged to reach out to seniors for guidance and mentoring.
-On the other hand, if you’re looking to work with external developers, creating clear communication guidelines for you and your contractors will give both sides the peace of mind.
+On the other hand, if you’re looking to work with external developers, creating clear communication guidelines for you and your contractors will give both sides peace of mind.

 Risk management is an indispensable part of any successful software development project.

 It is highly recommended that you put in the work upfront, list, categorize and create an action plan for each possible problem.

 You must also keep in mind that nothing is ever set in stone, and circumstances may change relatively quickly on your software project.
 Make sure to reevaluate risks regularly so that you’re always aware of their potential impact and probability.

 Last but not least, promote open communication among your team members and between you and your contractors – this way, no potential issues will go unaddressed.

 Why is it worth preparing a risk management plan?